 Marketing is frequently a sore spot for small businesses.
 While money is less of an issue than it was in previous decades thanks to the wider availability of affordable digital marketing solutions, running a marketing campaign now requires substantial expertise.
 Fortunately, small businesses now have the option to use AI-systems specifically designed for marketing purposes.
 Platforms such as Albert AI can administer marketing operations across different channels, including social media, search engines, email, and others.
 They can analyze campaign performance of pay-per-click campaigns, and adjust spending accordingly without any supervision.
 As a bonus feature, marketing AI can also automatically gather performance data, which small businesses can then use to inform their decision making.
 AI-based marketing automation also allows small business to retain funding that would otherwise be used to maintain marketing staff.

 Competitive Analysis AI

 Competition is fierce on the global market, and small businesses need every advantage they can get to come out on top.
 Having intel on what your competitors are doing is one such advantage, but one that is hard to come by.
-To be more specific, while it is now easier than ever to observe what your competitors are doing thanks to the internet, analyzing their online behavior is a completely different matter.
+To be more specific, while it is now easier than ever to observe what your competitors are doing thanks to the internet, analyzing their online behaviour is a completely different matter.
 With countless site redesigns, content updates, new product offers, etc. being pushed every moment, it is hard to determine what strategy your opponents are using.
 This is where competitive intelligence AI comes into play.
-Competitive analysis tools such as Crimson Hexagon or Karna AI give small businesses the ability to observe their competitors across different channels, helping them identify minute changes in their online behavior.
+Competitive analysis tools such as Brand Watch or Karna AI give small businesses the ability to observe their competitors across different channels, helping them identify minute changes in their online behaviour.